 2012-13: Sherman returned to Hotchkiss for his junior season and played for the Fairfield Blues midget AAA team.
 He scored 4 goals with 6 assists in 26 games for Hotchkiss and had 1 assist with 4 penalty minutes in four games with the Blues.
 Sherman was ranked 125th amongst North American skaters in Central Scouting’s final rankings and was selected by Boston in the fifth round (150th overall) of the 2013 NHL Draft.

 2013-14: Sherman skated in 26 games of the Hotchkiss School as a senior captain in what was a tough year for the Bearcats.
 He scored 4 goals with 8 assists as the team struggled in Founders League play — finishing with an overall record of 5-20-1.

 Sherman was drafted out of New England prep school as a raw player with the ideal size and reach of a shutdown defensemen.
 He is still a work in progress at this point but has seen steady ice time in a lower line role for Harvard; appearing in every game as a freshman in 2014-15.
 He should add bulk and strength and continue to address his technical and tactical play under Harvard coach Ted Donato and his staff.

-Sherman has played in every game for Harvard as a freshman in 2014-15.
-Still adjusting to the college game, he has limited offensive ability but the strength of Sherman's game is the play in his own zone.
+Sherman is in his sophomore season at Harvard in 2015-16 on a Crimson team that has the makings of one of the top teams in the ECAC Hockey league.
 Long-term he remains a work in progress and he is likely to use all four of his years of NCAA eligibility.
 He is not particularly abrasive despite his size and reach but has some pro potential as a lower pairing, steady stay-at-home defenseman.